roadrunner56/Bashkmul/README.md

 - [ ] Make draft outfit stats
 - [ ] Make draft ship stats
 - [ ] Write basic descriptions for weapons, outfits, and ships, to get an idea of what their purpose and niche are
-- [ ] Beg someone to make sprites for me
+- [ ] Beg someone to make ship sprites for me
 - [ ] Make shipyards and outfitters
 - [ ] Create fleets
 - [X] Write first contact mission